 Patty had two dreams.
 One was to acquire and protect as much land asd she could afford.
-The second was to develop a garden full of flowers for as much of the year as flowers are possible here in New England.
+The second was to develop a garden in which there were blooming flowers bloomed for as much of the year as flowers can bloom here in New England.

 It did not take her any time to persuade me to share her dreams.

 Patty found 85 acres of forested land in southern New Hampshire in one of those supermarket real estate advertising magazines.
 The land had been recently, respectfully, logged, and a pretty brook ran through the oak/hemlock woods for nearly the entire 2200 ft length of the lot.

 Deering, Hedgehog Mountain, is where we decided to call home, and where we built our timberpeg home (another of Patty’s dreams) in 2011.